-As part of a three-part series, we are looking at targeted delivery in idiopathic pulmonary fibrosis (IPF).
+As part of a four-part series, we are looking at targeted delivery in idiopathic pulmonary fibrosis (IPF).
 This week, we focus on inhalation therapy after following with interest the progress of the inhaled formulation of pirfenidone (AP01, Avalyn Pharma).

 This approach delivers high concentrations of a drug already established as an effective oral therapy in IPF directly to the airway, with the potential for enhanced efficacy and reduced systemic side effects from a lower dose.
 Recently, following completion of a 24 week study of inhaled (nebulised) pirfenidone at 2 dose levels (50 mg once daily, 100 mg twice daily), the safety monitoring board recommended that all patients entering the optional, ongoing, 12 month extension should receive the higher dose, which had demonstrated a trend toward stabilisation of lung function1.
 It had already been shown in a Phase 1 study2 that a single 100 mg nebulised dose of pirfenidone resulted in lower systemic exposure but higher airway exposure than associated with a single oral dose of 801 mg, demonstrating the beneficial exposure switch that inhalation can bring (the oral maintenance dose is 2403 mg/day).